countable-web/open-source-corporation/hr/ADMIN_POSTING.md

 2. Excel / Google Docs
 3. Attention to detail while always trying to understand and work towards high level goals.
 4. Taking initiative to solve problems and chase opportunities for the company.

+`test`

+Complete some research on embeddable web based widgets and components.
+Install 5 on one page using squarespace.
+Fill a usability report and spreadsheet.